jfpedroza/neotest-elixir/README.md

 - [ ] Remove the JSON library dependency by using a simpler format
 - [ ] Handle dynamic tests like when you have for a loop that generates tests
 - [ ] Show error in line with diagnostics
-- [ ] Allow other formatters (I use ExUnitNotifier, and it doesn't work because I override the formatters)
+- [X] Allow specifying extra formatters